THE BEST OF TUSCANY, UMBRIA

 Day 4 Pesaro/San Marino/San Leo (BLD) Today after breakfast at the hotel, we travel just over the Le Marche border for a day visit to the tiny Republic of San Marino.
 It is a day for shopping as San Marino is jammed with duty free shops.
 Apart from souvenirs, you will be able to pick up perfume, watches and leather bags at very reasonable prices.
 San Marino is also worth a visit for its history and pageantry and its magnificent hilltop setting which offers excellent views of the countryside.
 In the afternoon we will visit San Leo with its ancient castle perched above sheer cliffs.
 We will have a rest in the beautiful town square where we will have lunch and taste the delicious formaggio di fossa: a cheese walled up in rock caves to mature for months.
 Dinner at the hotel.

-Day 5 Pesaro/Gubbio/Assisi (BD) After breakfast we travel across Le Marche to the beautiful preserved medieval town of Gubbio in Umbria.
+Day 6 Pesaro/Gubbio/Assisi (BLD) After breakfast we travel across Le Marche to the beautiful preserved medieval town of Gubbio in Umbria.
 There will be ample time to wander through the streets of this seldom visited gem.
 After lunch, we make our way to the famous town of Assisi which will be our base for the next three days.
 Dinner in a local restaurant.

 Day 10 Florence (BD) Today is devoted to the jewel in the Renaissance art crown - the Uffizi Gallery, which contains the greatest Renaissance masterpieces.
 You will experience the benevolent patronage of the Medici at the height of their power and influence and the legacy they have left the world.
 Then we proceed to the Accademia Gallery and admire the original David by Michelangelo and other masterpieces by this great artist.
-In the afternoon you are free to wander through the famous markets shopping for leather and gold goods or leisurely explore this beautiful city.
+The rest of the day will be free to explore the rest of this beautiful city and wander through the famous markets shopping for leather and gold goods.
 In the evening dinner is organized in a local restaurant.

 Download the Itinerary